Accredited by the BPS, a two-year full-time professional training course leading to qualification as an Educational Psychologist.

 - The curriculum is delivered through a range of traditional teaching and learning sessions, practical tasks, role play, video analysis and feedback, peer tutoring and assessment, demonstration and other forms of experiential learning.
 The utilisation of problem based learning provides an integrated model of teaching and learning.

-Based on the assumption that educational psychology is primarily about effective learning in different contexts, the programme includes the following taught academic modules that reflect the different ages/stages as well as the various organisational contexts that EPs work to.
+Based on the assumption that educational psychology is primarily about effective learning in different contexts, the course includes the following taught academic modules that reflect the different ages/stages as well as the various organisational contexts that educational psychologists work to.

 There are 5 compulsory academic modules: